Cart 0

 Inoculating Your Bags

 Our Compost or bulk substrate is best inoculated with a colonized grain spawn and not a spore/liquid culture solution.
 This is because spores usually need some kind of food to take ahold of in order to get a mycelium network established.
-Mycelium feeds off decaying mater and compost is already broken down whereas sterilized grain is in the process of breaking down and still contains nutrients.
+Mycelium feeds off decaying matter and compost is already broken down whereas sterilized grain is in the process of breaking down and still contains nutrients.

 Q: How many ccs does it take to inoculate a kit / bag?